RedHatInsights/insights-core/docs/customtut_parsers.rst

 #. some keywords may be present more than once in the config file
 #. we want to access keywords in a case insensitive way
 #. order of the keywords matter
-#. we are not trying to validate the configration file so we won't parse the
+#. we are not trying to validate the configuration file so we won't parse the
    values or analyze sequence of keywords

 Now here are the tests: